 (e) Hydrogeologic report.
 A hydrogeologic description prepared by a Licensed Geologist, Licensed Soil Scientist, or Professional Engineer if required by Chapters 89E, 89F, or 89C, respectively, shall be provided to the Division by the applicant for systems treating industrial waste and any system with a design flow over 25,000 gallons per day.
-Industrial facilities with a design flow less than 25,000 gallons per day of wastewater that demonstrate that the effluent will be of quality similar to domestic wastewater, including effluent requirements established in 15A NCAC 02T .0505(b)(1), shall, upon request, be exempted from this requirement.
+Industrial facilities with a design flow less than 25,000 gallons per day of wastewater that demonstrate that the effluent will be of quality similar to domestic wastewater, including effluent requirements established in 15A NCAC 02T .0705(b) and 02T .0706(b) or (c) as applicable, may request and receive an exemption from this requirement.
 The hydrogeologic evaluation shall be of the subsurface to a depth of 20 feet or bedrock, whichever is less deep.
 An investigation to a depth greater than 20 feet shall be required if the respective depth is used in predictive calculations.
-This evaluation shall be based on sufficient numbers, locations, and depths of borings to define the components of the hydrogeologic evaluation.
-In addition to borings, other techniques may be used to investigate the subsurface conditions at the site, including geophysical well logs, surface geophysical surveys, and tracer studies.
+This evaluation shall be based on sufficient numbers, locations, and depths of borings to define the subsurface conditions at the site, including, geophysical well logs, surface geophysical surveys, and tracer studies.
 This evaluation shall be presented in a report that includes the following components:

-- (1) a description of the regional and local geology and hydrogeology; - (2) a description, based on field observations of the site, of the site topographic setting, streams, springs and other groundwater discharge features, drainage features, existing and abandoned wells, rock outcrops, and other features that may affect the movement of the contaminant plume and treated wastewater; - (3) changes in the lithology underlying the site; - (4) the depth to bedrock and the occurrence of any rock outcrops; - (5) the hydraulic conductivity and transmissivity of the affected aquifer as determined by in-situ field testing, such as slug tests or pumping tests, in the intended area of irrigation; - (6) the depth to the seasonal high water table; - (7) a discussion of the relationship between the affected aquifers of the site to local and regional geologic and hydrogeologic features; - (8) a discussion of the groundwater flow regime of the site prior to the operation of the proposed facility and the post operation of the proposed facility, focusing on the relationship of the system to groundwater receptors, groundwater discharge features, and groundwater flow media; and - (9) if the seasonal high water table is within six feet of the surface, a mounding analysis to predict the level of the seasonal high water table after wastewater application.
+- (1) a description of the regional and local geology and hydrogeology; - (2) a description, based on field observations of the site, of the site topographic setting, streams, springs and other groundwater discharge features, drainage features, existing and abandoned wells, rock outcrops, and other features that may affect the movement of the contaminant plume and treated wastewater; - (3) changes in the lithology underlying the site; - (4) the depth to bedrock and the occurrence of any rock outcrops; - (5) the hydraulic conductivity and transmissivity of the affected aquifer as determined by in-situ field testing, such as slug tests or pumping tests, in the intended area of infiltration; - (6) the depth to the seasonal high water table; - (7) a discussion of the relationship between the affected aquifers of the site to local and regional geologic and hydrogeologic features; - (8) a discussion of the groundwater flow regime of the site prior to the operation of the proposed facility and the post operation of the proposed facility, focusing on the relationship of the system to groundwater receptors, groundwater discharge features, and groundwater flow media; and - (9) a mounding analysis to predict the level of the seasonal high water table after wastewater application.